 While the pattern calls for a worsted yarn, its not a tricky process to rework the gauge.

 Once you know what you want to knit or vintage-ify, its just a matter of finding something similar and applying easy design changes to it.
 My main hints for vintage-ifying something are:

-Waist ribbing – don’t skimp!
+- Waist ribbing – don’t skimp!
 Yes, its boring to knit 3 to 4 inches of ribbing, but it really makes a difference, especially to 30s and 40s patterns.

-Embrace your waist – most vintage designs don’t go past the hips, and just sit an inch or two below the waist.
+- Embrace your waist – most vintage designs don’t go past the hips, and just sit an inch or two below the waist.
 Invest in some high waisted skirts or pants to wear your vintage knits.

-Puffed short sleeves are easy to add to a contempory knitting pattern.
+- Puffed short sleeves are easy to add to a contempory knitting pattern.
 To do – work the sleeve as per the pattern instructions.
 Work the cast offs for the arm hole, and the decreasing the same .
 Add 1 or 1.5 inches in sleeve cap height, and cast off as the pattern directs.
 Gather the sleeve top when you seam it in.
 This should give you enough fabric to make a nice ‘puff’.
 The bonus is that if your finished shaping isnt 100% perfect you only have a couple of inches to rip back